raystack/raccoon/docs/docs/reference/configurations.md

 ### `SERVER_CORS_ALLOWED_HEADERS`

 The http request headers which are allowed when request is cross origin.
 The input expects to add any additional headers which is going to be sent by the client ex: `Authorization`.
-Headers which are essential for the functioning of Raccoon like Content-Type, Connection-Id & Group headers.
+Headers which are essential for the functioning of Raccoon like Content-Type, Connection-Id & Group headers are added by default and need not be passed as configuration.

 - Type `Optional`
 - Default Value ``